magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 Starting with the `1.7.0` release, Clojure offers a new way to solve the above Feature Expression Problem.
 I'm not going to explain it right now.
-I'm anticipating you about it only because I rewrote the [`valip`](https://github.com/magomimmo/valip/tree/0.4.0-SNAPSHOT) lib by using that new feature in such a way that we can easily use it inside our series of tutorials without having to do with the above
+I'm alerting you about it now only because I rewrote the [`valip`](https://github.com/magomimmo/valip/tree/0.4.0-SNAPSHOT) lib by using that new feature in such a way that we can easily use it inside our series of tutorials without having to do with the above